Skip to main content

 View Digital Signatures

-If you use Word 2013 and open a digitally signed Word 2007 or 2010 document, you may have compatibility issues.
+If you use Word 2013 or newer, and open a digitally signed Word 2007 or 2010 document, you may have compatibility issues.

-You can view digital signatures in an incompatible Word document in one of two ways:
+You can view digital signatures in an incompatible Word document in one of three ways:

 Click the View Signatures button just below the Word ribbon.